 So why can’t we cosy up to the messy and imperfect?
 And how can we learn this vital skill?
 Is it merely a case of getting over our inner cringe and getting on with it?

-Here’s (hopefully) how you can screw perfection and find the courage to love your own garbage.
+Here’s (hopefully) how you can screw perfection and find the courage to love your own creative process

 Focus on self invention over self promotion